The Purr of the LogCat

 User-generated logcat messages can be displayed by embedding commands of the form

-in the Java files, where TAG is a user-defined string variable (e.g., static final String TAG = "debug";) that can be used to filter the output messages and everything after the comma is a string that will be output as a line to the logcat stream, tagged by the string TAG.
-(See the documentation of Log.)
+in the Java files, where TAG is a user-defined string variable (e.g., static final String TAG = "Class Webscreen";) that can be used to filter the output messages and everything after the comma is a string that will be output as a line to the logcat stream, tagged by the string TAG.
+(See the documentation of Log; note that the use of such commands requires an import android.util.Log; statement in the code.)
 The i on Log.i indicates that this is an informational message, and is associated with how the messages are filtered in the LogCat display.
 Other options are Log.v (verbose), Log.d (debug), Log.w (warning), and Log.e (error).
-In the following figure

 adb -e logcat -v time